Intel dossier

 • Charlotte: 2.9% vacancy, $22.31/SF NNN, +7.4% annual rent growth (CoStar 2025), CoStar #1 national ranking

-• Greenville-Spartanburg: 3.7% vacancy — second-tightest in the tracked set; Greenville County standalone at 4.0%
+• Greenville-Spartanburg: 3.7% availability — second-tightest in the tracked set; Greenville County standalone availability at 4.0%

 • Raleigh-Durham: $27.50–$28.84/SF NNN asking rents (Q4 2025), healthy leasing velocity